Azure/FTALive-Sessions/content/management/scom-mi/readme.md

 In this session you will learn more about SCOM MI.
 The engineering team will cover details of the setup steps, the migration process and how to leverage the improvements made to SCOM when running as a managed instance in Azure.

+### Audience

+This session is most useful for IT administrators and architects responsible for managing SCOM or considering moving to SCOM MI.

 ## Agenda

 ### [Introduction to SCOM Managed Insance](intro.md)